Installing Alpha Keyer Module in ProPresenter 6

 You will also need to configure the Output window size so that ProPresenter can format your slides and media to the correct size.
 In Preferences, click on the Display tab.
 Uncheck the Scale to Fit Output Display option and manually enter the resolution you need to output.
 If you use the wrong size or leave the scaling option checked, your signal may be distorted.

 The Alpha Keyer Module generates a two-part signal.
-The first part is the Key, which is shown as a white with a an opacity of 0% to 100%.
+The first part is the Key, which is shown as a white with an opacity of 0% to 100%.
 This tells your switcher where the content is on the slide and what the opacity of each pixel is.
 The second part is the Fill.
 This is the content that goes in the key area.
 In the image below, the black background only exists due to the screen being black.
 When keyed over your live video source in the switcher, the black will be replaced by the video source.
 Everything else will be shown.
-The benefit of using the Alpha Keyer Module verses a standard linear down stream key is that you can use a black outline or include black in your content.
-In a standard DSK, you are typicallying keying on a color--usually black--so you can't use that color at all in your content.
+The benefit of using the Alpha Keyer Module versus a standard linear downstream key is that you can use a black outline or include black in your content.
+In a standard DSK, you are typically keying on a color--usually black--so you can't use that color at all in your content.
 With this key, it is simply based on where content exists and the opacity, not the actual content or color of that pixel.
 As shown in the second image, if you have a full-screen background, such as a video or image, playing in ProPresenter, it will be seen as part of the Fill.

 Connecting your Blackmagic hardware is fairly standard, but particular connections and settings within your switcher will vary by brand.
 The image below shows a very basic setup using a Blackmagic Ultrastudio 4k and a Blackmagic ATEM 1 M/E Production Studio 4K.
-The module requires two SDI signals from the UltraStudio 4k into the Production switcher.
+The module requires two SDI signals from the UltraStudio 4k into the production switcher.
 The diagram shows going into SDI 1 and SDI 2, but you may consider connecting to the last two SDI inputs on your switcher depending on what your connections look like.
 This is entirely up to you and your patching preferences.
-After you have made the physical connections, you wil need to configure your switcher's key settings to assign the key and fill inputs internally.
+After you have made the physical connections, you will need to configure your switcher's key settings to assign the key and fill inputs internally.
 We can't provide instructions for this since it varies by manufacturer.
 If you aren't sure, please refer to the documentation or support department for your particular switcher.

 For a full list of Blackmagic hardware options that are compatible with the Alpha Key module, please refer to this Knowledge Base Article